Blatant hypocrisy! Liberal democrats

 Furness is post-industrial with areas of severe deprivation

 There are no Liberal Democrat wards in Furness, so consequently there is no representation in the council cabinet, and all decisions regarding Furness are handed down without consultation from Kendal, the county town of Westmorland.
-It is against this background that there was a furious backlash when the exclusively Liberal Democrat cabinet announced that they were closing and demolishing the Forum theatre.
+It is against this background that there was a furious backlash when the exclusively Liberal Democrat cabinet announced that they were closing and demolishing the Forum theatre in Barrow.

 The council has no plans to replace the theatre, and if funds were ever to become available it is unlikely that a replacement could be up and running in less than three, and more likely five years.